ditup-old/ditup/DEVELOPMENT.md

         - name
         - username
 - [x] make a single info site /about
+    - [ ] it's monotonous. fix that. make it more interesting with color, font, different content, ... (suggested by dzik)
 - [ ] fix project, idea, challenge, discussion pages
     - [x] edit
         - [x] edit not only challenge, but others, too.